-Figure 6.1: The structure of the two JavaScript platforms web browser and Node.js.
+Figure 8.1: The structure of the two JavaScript platforms web browser and Node.js.
 The APIs "standard library" and "platform API" are hosted on top of a foundational layer with a JavaScript engine and a platform-specific "core".

 - The foundational layer consists of the JavaScript engine and platform-specific "core" functionality. - Two APIs are hosted on top of this foundation: - The JavaScript standard library is part of JavaScript proper and runs on top of the engine. - The platform API are also available from JavaScript it provides access to platform-specific functionality.
-For example: - \ In browsers, you need to use the platform-specific API if you want to do anything related to the user interface: react to mouse clicks, play sounds, etc. - \ In Node.js, the platform-specific API lets you read and write files, download data via HTTP, etc.
+For example: - \ In browsers, you need to use the platform-specific API if you want to do anything related to the user interface: react to mouse clicks, play sounds, etc. - \ In Node.js, the platform-specific API lets you read and write files, down-load data via HTTP, etc.

-6.3 JavaScript references
+8.3 JavaScript references

-When you have a question about a JavaScript, a web search usually helps.
-I can recommend the following online sources:
+If you have a question about JavaScript, I can recommend the following online resources:

-- MDN web docs: cover various web technologies such as CSS, HTML, JavaScript, and more.
-An excellent reference.

-- Node.js Docs: document the Node.js API.
+- MDN Web Docs: cover various web technologies such as CSS, HTML, JavaScript, and more.
+An excellent reference. - Node.js Docs: document the Node.js API. - ExploringJS.com: My other books cover various aspects of web development: - "Deep JavaScript: Theory and techniques" describes JavaScript at a level of detail that is beyond the scope of "Exploring JavaScript". - "Tackling TypeScript: Upgrading from JavaScript" - "Shell scripting with Node.js"

-- ExploringJS.com: My other books on JavaScript go into greater detail than this book and are free to read online.
-You can look up features by ECMAScript version:

-- ES1-ES5: Speaking JavaScript

-- ES6: Exploring ES6

-- ES2016-ES2017: Exploring ES2016 and ES2017

-- Etc.

-6.4 Further reading
+8.4 Further reading

-• A bonus chapter provides a more comprehensive look at web development.
+• "Next steps: overview of web development" provides a more comprehensive look at web development.